-For those of you located in Israel August is the month of the Israeli festival.
-There are several events being held around the country dedicated to Israeli and Jewish culture including music, beer, films, art.
-If you are looking for an Israeli summer of fun and variety look no further than World Jewish Travel’s guide below.
+For those of you located in Israel, August is the month of the Israeli festival.
+There are several events being held around the country dedicated to Israeli and Jewish culture including music, beer, films, and art.
+If you are looking for an Israeli summer of fun and variety, look no further than World Jewish Travel’s guide below.
 This list was personally organized by a Jerusalem local.

 The Felicja Blumental International and Israeli Music Festival

 The good times start in Tel Aviv at the Felicja Blumental International Music Festival.
 This festival has been taking place at the Tel Aviv Museum of Art since 1999 and features a 5-day long musical program of classical, jazz, and ethnic music.
 This year, the event will take place from August 3rd to August 7th so you have plenty of time to fit it into your plan while exploring the city.

 Tel Aviv is known for its beautiful beaches and colorful culture.
 The city has some of the most highly-reviewed museums in the country with temporary exhibitions that you don’t want to miss.
 The newly renovated Museum of the Jewish People has a new exhibit, Let There Be Laughter.
 It looks at the origins of Jewish humor and the contributions of Jewish comedians to the history of comedy.
 The Eretz Israel Museum is another highly rated museum with exhibitions of local nature, glass artifacts, and pottery.
 If you find yourself needing a break from the August heat, these museums are worth adding to your Israeli festival itinerary.